Say Say Say: Release and reception

 "Say Say Say" received mixed reviews from music critics.
 The lyrics were named the worst of 1983 by The Buffalo News's Anthony Violanti, while the Lexington Herald-Leader stated in a review of Pipes of Peace that, aside from "Say Say Say" and "The Man", "McCartney waste[d] the rest of the album on bathos and whimsy".
 The Los Angeles Times' Paul Grein also reviewed the McCartney album and opined that the singer had redeemed himself with the success of the "spunky" song "but plunged back into wimpdom with 'No More Lonely Nights'".
 Journalist Whitney Pastorek compared the song to McCartney's 1982 duet with Stevie Wonder, "Ebony and Ivory".
 She asserted that "Say Say Say" was a better song, and had a better "though slightly more nonsensical" music video, adding that the song had no "heavy-handed social content".
 Penn State's The Daily Collegian described the track as a good song, despite its ad nauseam broadcasts.

-Deseret News stated that the "pleading love song" had a "masterful, catchy hook".
 In a Rolling Stone review, the track was described as an "amiable though vapid dance groove".
 The reviewer, Parke Puterbaugh, added that it was an "instantly hit-bound froth-funk that tends, after all, toward banality".
 Music critic Nelson George stated that "Say Say Say" would not have "deserved the airplay it received without McCartney and Jackson".
 Salon.com later described the song as a "sappy duet" and said that McCartney had become a "wimpy old fart" to the music public.
 Billboard listed "Say Say Say" as Michael Jackson's all-time biggest Hot 100 single.
 In a 2007 article, a writer for the magazine Vibe listed "Say Say Say" as the 22nd greatest duet of all time.
 The writer commented that the song was "a true falsetto fantasy" and that it was "still thrilling to hear the sweet-voiced duo trade harmonies on the chorus".
 In 2005, Dutch musicians Hi Tack sampled "Say Say Say" on their debut single, "Say Say Say (Waiting 4 U)".
 The song featured Jackson's vocals from the original recording, plus McCartney's "Baby".